tamiab20/Flixster2/README.md

 ### Notes

 Decided to change the whole color scheme of the app.

-Describe any challenges encountered while building the app.
+The only challenges i had was submitting the project .
+I wasn't sure how to correctly upload my updated code to git hub.
+I accidentally uploaded part two separately.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing